 It is more often than not when punters focus on finding winning selections.
-It is common misconception where people new to sports betting are focusing on short term results instead of having an edge over the bookmakers.
+It is a common misconception where people new to sports betting are focusing on short term results instead of having an edge over the bookmakers.

 One of perhaps the most important concepts that everyone who deals with sports betting should learn is the concept of finding value in the market and consistently beating the closing line odds.
-Punters who manage to beat the closing line odds on regular basis are much more likely to make money from sports betting.
+Punters who manage to beat the closing line odds on a regular basis are much more likely to make money from sports betting.

-Quick heads up we are continuously improving our software so if you want to be among the first to learn about what is new sign up now for free
+Quick heads up we are continuously improving our software so if you want to be among the first to learn about what is new, sign up now for free

 The difference between opening odds and closing odds

 Opening odds are the first odds issued by the bookmaker in a certain amount of time before the event starts.
 Often the opening odds are released 10 days before the event is due.

 The opening odds are derived by using statistical information available at the time as well as other fundamental information such as recent form, key players missing and other factors that are static and not expected to change in the next 10 days.
 Once the open odds have been released, they will be continuously adjusting based on the additional information acquired by the bookmakers and the market movements (amount of money put on the different outcomes)